masbad123/auto-claim-faucet/README.md

 npm start
 ```

-The script will send a POST request to the specified API endpoint to claim the faucet for the provided Ethereum wallet address.
+The script will open a browser, navigate to the faucet page, fill in the wallet address and reCAPTCHA token, and click the claim button.

 ## Notes

-- Ensure that the URL endpoint and payload details are accurate.
-You can use the browser's developer tools to inspect network requests and find the necessary information.
+- Ensure that the element selectors are accurate.
+You can use the browser's developer tools to inspect the HTML and find the necessary information.
 - This script is intended for educational purposes and should be used responsibly.
 - Always comply with the terms of service and usage policies of the services you are interacting with.